enif77/DockerPlayground/docs/prometheus-node-exporter.md

 ## Installing node_exporter to Turris Omnia/OpenWRT

-NOTE: You need the 'root' user acces to your router enabled to install anything there.
+NOTE: You need the `root` user acces to your router enabled to install anything there.

 - https://openwrt.org/docs/guide-developer/procd-init-script-example